 A staggering 93% of chronic sinus infections are related to mold exposure, according to the Mayo Clinic, the largest not-for-profit medical practice and research center in the world.

 In this installment of the Spotlight series, Dr. Bennett answers your questions about mold and mildew and how reducing your exposure with tips to help ease your sinus pain.

 In general, if you suffer from mold allergies, it is best to avoid outside mold spore, piles of leaves, dense vegetation and plant debris when out of doors.
-As for indoor tips, invest in a dehumidifier or humidifier and air filtration system, machines that should be run it during the nighttime to regulate the moisture in the air and purify the air, respectively.
+As for indoor tips, invest in a dehumidifier or humidifier and air filtration system, machines that should be run to regulate the moisture in the air and purify the air, respectively.
 Also, be sure to keep only a few indoor plants and keep your windows closed if the mold spore counts are high.

 Mold is a type of fungus.
 There are three principle types of molds of which to be aware: